disclosetv/plugin-check-email/README.md

 # plugin-check-email
-Discourse plugin for checking disposable emails on sign up against the free API provided by https://open.kickbox.com/
+Discourse plugin to check disposable emails on sign up against the free API provided by https://open.kickbox.com/

 Kickbox provides a free, open API endpoint for checking a domain or email address against a frequently-updated list of disposable domains.
 CORS is enabled for all originating domains, so you can call the API directly from your client-side code.